Tricks and Tips

 And what about Gambling?

 Professional gamblers know better than anyone that several actors are hiding behind moral curtains.
-It is very easy for these actors to throw mud in the fan based on the assumption that the vast majority of their clients will not pursue legally to protect their rights.
+It is very easy for these actors to throw mud in the fan.
+This will be based on the assumption that the majority of their clients will not pursue legally to protect their rights.
 We have seen players requested for the source of funds even for deposits as low as 100 pounds showing how far these actors could go.

-At the same time, we conclude that financial institutions including e-wallets will be bound to implement all Directives, and it is up to their legal teams and management to decide to what extends they are willing to go.
+At the same time, we conclude that financial institutions including e-wallets will be bound to implement all Directives.
+It is up to their legal teams and management to decide to what extends they are willing to go.
 The 6th Directive is an even bigger burden for the smart gambler that must be taken under consideration even before it comes into force.